US Olympic gymnastics alternate tests positive for virus - WHIZ News

 Alternates have been rooming with other alternates since arriving in Japan, with the competitive team rooming with fellow competitors.
 All Olympic athletes and coaches have been moved to their own rooms since the positive test, with the Olympic athletes also moving to a new hotel, as was originally planned.

-The Games are set to open on Friday with a state of emergency in force in Tokyo, which means almost all venues will be without any fans as new cases rise in the capital.
-The women’s gymnastic team begins competing on Sunday.
+The Games open Friday with a state of emergency in force in Tokyo, which means almost all venues will be without any fans as new cases rise in the capital.
+The women’s gymnastic team begins competing Sunday.

 The U.S. officials said the test took place when the team was training just outside Tokyo in Inzai City.
 Team members arrived last week for the camp to great fanfare at Narita airport.